-Global Grants Penn Global Announces 2022-23 Call for Proposals, Begins Accepting Expressions of Interest for Research Grants
+Penn Global Announces 2023-24 Call for Proposals, Begins Accepting Expressions of Interest for Research Grants

 Basic Page Sidebar Menu Penn Global

 Research Grants average 1 to 3 years in duration, although Penn Global welcomes proposals for longitudinal research and engagement beyond three years as the proposal’s focus and scope may merit.
-There is no minimum or maximum award amount for Research Grants; however, awards generally range between $20,000 and $150,000.
+There is no minimum or maximum award amount for Research Grants; however, awards wards generally range between $15,000 and $150,000.

-Research Grants require some form of matching funding or support from another Penn or external source.
-In general, Penn Global expects matching funds to be equal or greater to those requested from the grant program.
+Depending on the amount requested, Research Grants generally require some form of matching funding or support from another Penn or external source.
+For larger amounts of requested funding, Penn Global expects matching funds to be equal or greater to those requested from the grant program.
 Matching funds do not have to be in-hand when proposals are submitted, but the expectation is that the matching funds will be in-hand at the time of award.

-In addition to Research Grants, Penn Global also welcomes proposals for Convening Grants on a rolling basis year-round.
+In addition to Research Grants, Penn Global also welcomes proposals for Convening Grants on a semesterly basis (fall, spring, and summer), with application deadlines 3 months prior to each semester.
 Convening Grants are open to faculty and senior administrators, as well as graduate students, post-doctoral researchers, and certain other Penn community members.
+Our next deadline for Convening applications is Oct 1.
 Visit Penn Global’s website to learn more.

 Penn Global looks forward to partnering with a new cohort of Penn faculty and researchers to creatively and strategically advance its mission to bring the world to Penn and Penn to the world.